How to Design Ad Banners that Drive CTR

 It is generally known that banner advertising is frequently utilized in the digital world in two main contexts: prospecting and remarketing.

-Additionally, when placing your ads, you can target your audience for the location selected or even weather.
-Schedule your ads to appear at times when people are more likely to buy.
+Additionally, when placing your ads, you can target your audience for the selected location or weather.
+Schedule your ads to appear when people are more likely to buy.
+The idea is to conduct your analysis and ensure you cater to your audience, not all users in general.

 Popular Ad Sizes and Positions